 When does feeling ‘low’ or ‘a bit sad’ become something more?
 When does feeling a bit ‘moody’ become being in a state of depression?

 Fluctuations in mood are a natural everyday occurrence but a low mood can sometimes persist for weeks at a time and become depression.
-Some of the common symptoms of depression can be:

 - A constant feeling of lethargy or tiredness.